 It sprawls over a steep tor that is cut in two by a deep dark gorge, along the bottom of which flow the cold waters of the Darkflint River.

-When people think of Rookpot it’s the Squares surrounded by cobbled streets and Cuts that come to mind.
+When people think of Rookpot it’s the gorge that cuts the tor in half that comes to mind.
+Then it’s the Squares surrounded by cobbled streets and Cuts.
 This medieval heart of the city is great to explore: there’s always a new boutique, gallery or bookstore to discover in the warren of narrow alleys that no car could ever get through.
 That’s the other thing everyone notices: all the bikes, scooters, and lately segues and blades – because these are the only modes of transport that can go everywhere in the city.
-Buses have to skirt the outside of the medieval centre in the wider roads built since the Plantagenets were kicked off the throne.
-Trains came in at the city’s only station, at the base of the tor.
+Buses have to skirt the outside of the medieval centre in the wider modern roads built.
+Trains come in at the city’s only station, at the base of the tor.
 We had decided that this is how we would leave Rookpot.

 Neither of us wanted to leave Rookpot from Eassentor.
 So, with our backpacks making us look like tourists in our own city, we made our way across one of the many bridges that span the gorge, and went to Dameg Square.